signaturescience/metscale/scripts/README.md

 * [Additional Information](#Additional-Information)

 ## Workflow Overview
 The Databse Query Tool is used to compare the contents of the reference databases used by various taxonomic classification tools.
 Specifically, since NCBI taxonomy is constantly being updated and different taxonomic classification tools use different databases, not all tools have the same reference organisms in their database.
 Thus, comparing outputs from one tool to another requires accounting for differences in the presence of organisms in their respective reference databases.
 If a taxonomic classification tool does not report an expected species in a metagenome, the DQT allows users to quickly query whether or not that species was present in the tool's reference database.
-The DQT allows the user to input one or more taxon IDs and output a list of the databases that contain that taxon ID or its ancestor.
+The DQT allows the user to input one or more NCBI taxonomy IDs (taxids) and output a list of the databases that contain that taxid or its ancestor.
 While taxons from any level can be queried, this tool was specifically designed to work with species-level taxons.

 ![](https://github.com/signaturescience/metagenomics-wiki/blob/master/documentation/figures/DQT%20v1.png)

 ## Required Files
-If you have not already, you will need to clone the MetScale repository and activate your metscale environment (see [Install](https://github.com/signaturescience/metscale/wiki/02.-Install)) before proceeding:
+If you have not already, you will need to clone the MetScale repository and activate your `metscale` environment (see [Install](https://github.com/signaturescience/metscale/wiki/02.-Install)) before proceeding:

 ```sh
 [user@localhost ~]$ source activate metscale